Candy, Red Candy and Super Star Sweet Onions

 Herbs that Bring in the Pollinators

 We like to scatter our herbs throughout the garden.
-The ones here are especially good for attracting pollinators to the garden.
-Left to right: German Chamomile, Valerian, Dill, Oregano, and Calendula
+Here are just a few that are especially good for attracting pollinators to the garden.
+Left (clockwise): German Chamomile, Chives, Dill, Oregano, and Comfrey (there are so many more!)